Energea

 Impact-focused investors seeking direct renewable energy exposure

 Provides direct equity ownership in operating solar projects generating clean energy and displacing fossil fuels—appeals to impact investors who want measurable outcomes beyond public ESG funds.
 Monthly distributions align returns with project cash flows.
-Suitable for investors comfortable with illiquidity and long holds.

 Diversification seekers adding uncorrelated real assets to portfolios

 Solar project cash flows can be less correlated with public equities, and long-term PPAs may provide revenue visibility.
-Best used as a satellite allocation within a diversified portfolio, acknowledging illiquidity and sponsor risk.
+Best used as a satellite allocation within a diversified portfolio, acknowledging illiquidity and sponsor risk..

 Income-oriented investors seeking monthly cash flow